Gargoyles (novel): Imagery, style and themes

 Gargoyles is a dark, broken work, the first of Bernhard's novels to be translated and the first to gain him national recognition.
 The writing style is haunting and compulsive, the setting is the fairy-tale landscape of rural Austria, especially the area surrounding a remote mountain gorge.
 Then there is the Hochgobernitz castle, which seems to be taken right out of a Nosferatu movie.
-Its owner - old prince Saurau - is the expression of the best (or worst) Bernhardian values: the Habsburg stand-in who steals the show with a hundred-page monologue about his own descent into madness and his fraught relationship with his own son.
+Its owner - the old Prince Saurau - is the expression of the best (or worst) Bernhardian values: the Habsburg stand-in who steals the show with a hundred-page monologue about his own descent into madness and his fraught relationship with his own son.

 Bernhard shares with Kafka and Beckett the ability to extract more than utter gloom from his landscape of inconceivable devastation.
-While the external surface of life is unquestionably grim, he somehow suggests more – the mystic element in experience that calls for symbolic interpretation; the inner significance of states that are akin to surrealistic dream-worlds; man’s yearning for health, compassion, sanity.
+While the external surface of life is unquestionably grim, he somehow suggests more – the mystic element in experience that calls for symbolic interpretation; the inner significance of states that are akin to surrealistic dream-worlds; humanity's yearning for health, compassion, sanity.